jerryjappinen/bellevue-docs/tests/e2e.md

 ### Changing Selenium to standalone driver

 You can lose the Java dependency by changing Selenium to a standalone driver.
-See [Nightwatch's documentation](http://nightwatchjs.org/gettingstarted#browser-drivers-setup) for more information.
+This requires reconfiguring the E2E test setup slightly.
+See [detailed Nightwatch's documentation](http://nightwatchjs.org/gettingstarted#browser-drivers-setup) for more information.